jedisct1/wasi-crypto-preview/docs/wasi-crypto.md

 A runtime MUST ensure global uniqueness of key identifiers.
 Key identifiers MUST NOT be deterministic.
 In particular, they MUST NOT be hashes of the actual keys.

-Versions are signed 64 bit integers, and MUST be monotically increasing.
+Versions are unsigned 64 bit integers, and MUST be monotonically increasing.
 Versions can be between `0x0` and `0xfeffffffffffffff` (included), the following values being reserved:

 * `0xff00000000000000` (`unspecified`): represents the absence of a version.
 * `0xff00000000000001` (`latest`): represents the latest version of a key, when used as a function parameter.